marblestation/posidonius/README.md

 Install cargo-flamegraph and its system dependencies in GNU/Linux:

 ```
-sudo apt install linux-tools-common linux-tools-generic
+sudo apt install linux-tools-common linux-tools-generic # only in GNU/Linux (debian-based)
 cargo install flamegraph --force
 ```

-Setup the system to allow performance measurement for non-root users:
+Setup the system to allow performance measurement for non-root users (only for GNU/Linux):

 ```
 sudo sh -c 'echo -1 >/proc/sys/kernel/perf_event_paranoid'
 sudo sysctl -w kernel.perf_event_paranoid=-1
 ```

-Run an example to build a flame graph:
+Run an example to build a flame graph (add `--root` after `cargo flamegraph` if this is run on a system different from GNU/Linux, and it will ask for your user password):

 ```
 python cases/example.py target/example.json